 Freeze fruits like grapes, berries, and banana slices for a refreshing twist on snacks.
 These treats are also great for soothing teething gums!

 Think of snacks as mini-meals.
 Offer a balanced combination of carbohydrates, protein, and healthy fats.
 For instance, you can offer crackers with cheese and sliced cucumbers to create a well-rounded snack.

 Explore textures: Your little one is a curious explorer!
 Introduce a variety of textures to stimulate their senses.
 This also encourages chewing and helps develop their oral motor skills.
 From crunchy veggie puffs like Little bellies tomato sticks to soft fruit like banana or mango, this is a great way to develop their palate and enrich their snacking experience.

 Tips for Picky Eaters

 Make it fun: Picky eaters can be challenging, but don’t worry!
 Turn snacking into a playful adventure.
-You can arrange colorful snacks into patterns or let your toddler dip foods into hummus or yogurt for interactive eating.
+You can arrange colourful snacks into patterns or let your toddler dip foods into hummus or yogurt for interactive eating.
 Read our Play with Food Guide for some tips and hacks from Simone Emery.

-Continually introduce new flavors: Adding a variety of spices, herbs, and seasoning blends to fruits and vegetables can change the sensory properties of the foods which can lead to more acceptance and enjoyment of these foods.
+Continually introduce new flavours: Adding a variety of spices, herbs, and seasoning blends to fruits and vegetables can change the sensory properties of the foods which can lead to more acceptance and enjoyment of these foods.
 By exposing your child early, they are more likely to be eating exactly what the rest of the family eats!